Abanoub5/verimind-protocol/README.md

 demo/
 ```

-The demo covers the currently implemented flow from escrow and inference lifecycle through attribution and royalty settlement.
+The demo illustrates the currently implemented attribution-to-royalty settlement workflow.
+The inference, escrow, staking, and mock ZK components are prototype/future-oriented primitives and are not required for the current MVP.

 The ZK component used in this demonstration is a test-only mock verifier and does not represent production cryptographic proof verification.